aakllee/aakllee.github.io/content/posts/igem/index.md

 [BEACON](https://2024.igem.wiki/warwick), working together to engineer bacteria with the abilities to scavenge for rare earth metals, then to transport them to a singular point for collection to be recycled.
-We were one of 210 teams[^1] to be awarded a gold medal at the Paris Jamboree.
+We were one of 210 teams to be awarded a gold medal at the Paris Jamboree.

 This was an incredible experience, and one that I would recommend anyone interested in synthetic/engineering biology to undertake.
-To watch your team's idea go from nothing to a working, real physical thing, whilst meeting so many other passionate, brilliant people is a rare and precious opportunity.
+To watch your team's idea go from just an idea to a working, real physical thing, all whilst meeting so many other passionate, brilliant people is a rare and precious opportunity.

 ## Project selection